flipdishbytes/api-client-csharp/docs/SubscriptionsApi.md

 <a name="subscriptionsgetsubscription"></a>
 # **SubscriptionsGetSubscription**
-> Object SubscriptionsGetSubscription (int? subscriptionId)
+> RestApiResultSubscription SubscriptionsGetSubscription (int? subscriptionId)

 Get the subscription including the payment history